factor1/prelude-wp/README.md

 * `gulp package` - creates a production ready `.zip` file based on your production theme folder

 Running `gulp` or `gulp default` will run all tasks except `package` and watch folders and files for changes.

+## Bugs, Contributions & Questions ##
+We are always looking for ways to improve.
+If you find a bug, have a question, or wish to add a contribution please open an issue.